jenniesun/biostats-blog/index.md

 ### Interpretable Deep Learning

 This is where SHAP DeepExplainer comes into play.
-Similar to using SHAP values to explain how each variables contrinutes to the model output in tree based models, in deep learning exampls, essentially, if we approximate the model with a linear function between each background data sample and the current input to be explained, and we assume the input features are independent then expected gradients will compute approximate SHAP values.
+Similar to using SHAP values to explain how each variable contrinutes to the model output in tree based models, in deep learning examples, essentially, if we approximate the model with a linear function between each background data sample and the current input to be explained, and we assume the input features are independent then expected gradients will compute approximate SHAP values.

 Therefore, I first select a set of background examples to take an expectation over, and then use SHAP values to explain predictions of the model on three images.
 Lastly, I plot the feature attributions of the three chosen images.

 ```
 # since shuffle=True, this is a random sample of test data